chukaofili/kubernetes-on-digitalocean/Part-II.md

 base64 <<< [digital-ocean-token-here]
 ```

-It should output and encoded string, something like this:
+It should output an encoded string, something like this:

 ```shell
 W2RpZ2l0YWwtb2NlYW4tdG9rZW4taGVyZV0K